CW-Codewalnut/seo-audit-tool-next/README.md

-# Leadwalnut Seo Audit Report
+# Seo Audit Report

-Our project is a comprehensive SEO audit tool designed to streamline and enhance the SEO reporting process.
+Codewalnut leads an open-source project offering a high-quality Next.js boilerplate.
+It's accessible for developers to use and customize as per their needs.

 ## Technologies